Wheelman (film): Plot

-Finding Clay and forcing him into the car at gunpoint, Wheelman answers a call from the unknown caller, who accuses them of double-crossing him.
+After shaking off the motorcyclist, Wheelman tracks down Clay and forces him into the car at gunpoint.
+He answers a call from the unknown caller, who accuses both he and Clay of double-crossing him.
 Another driver shoots at them but they escape, and Clay admits that he arranged the robbery for the head of the West End gang, but was paid by a new leader of the Philadelphia crime family to steal the money for him instead.
 The Handler is actually the Philly leader, while the unknown caller is the West End leader.
-Wheelman decides to go the West End gang, to whom he is indebted for protecting his family while he was in prison.
+Wheelman decides to go to the West End gang, to whom he is indebted for protecting his family while he was in prison.
 He urges Clay to leave town, but Clay, fearing he will eventually be killed anyway, pulls out a gun and shoots himself in the head.

 The Philly leader calls, threatening to harm Jessica and Katie.
 Wheelman calls Katie, telling her to meet him at a parking garage.
 He calls Jessica to warn her, but hears her being abducted.
 The West End leader calls and agrees to help, telling Wheelman to arrange a drop-off with the Philly leader so the West End leader can kill him.
 Wheelman does so, and is attacked by a Philly gang member, but manages to kill him.
 After discovering a tracking device in one of the bags of money, Wheelman takes the money and sets the car on fire.

-He meets Katie, who drove his 1973 Porsche 911 Carrera RS to the garage, and tells her to go to her uncle's house and wait for her mother's call.
+He meets Katie, who drove his 1985 Porsche 911 Carrera 3.2 to the garage, and tells her to go to her uncle's house and wait for her mother's call.
 Instead, Katie follows him to the top floor and watches as he confronts the Philly gang.
 Jessica is handed over, and Wheelman distracts the gang with a Molotov cocktail.
 Jessica escapes, and Katie picks up her father.
 Taking the wheel, he leads the Philly gang into an ambush by the West End gang, and the Philly leader is executed by the West End leader.
 Wheelman hands over the money, and departs with Katie.
 They arrive at a restaurant where Jessica is waiting, and Wheelman watches as she and Katie embrace.